PRA Projects.

 710 Delmas Avenue

 Pascagoula native Dane Maxwell purchased adjacent properties downtown to turn them into mixed office and retail space, with the help of the PRA.
-Two boutiques opened in spring 2021: Posies & Puddles, a children's boutique and Boldly Blonde, a women’s boutique.
+The space is now occupied by Posies & Puddles, a children's boutique, and Forme’, a workout studio

 Poolemerica Executive Suites